 The writer of the Hebrews sums up what all this can mean for us: Our high priest tasted all, and in a way that every one of us can identify with.

-Jesus can identify with me, the PK (preacher's kid), and he can identify with my friend Ron Williams, who came to Christ from a "pagan" environment.
+Jesus can identify with me, the PK (preacher's kid), and He can identify with my friend Ron Williams, who came to Christ from a "pagan" environment.

 Roman Catholics often pray to deceased persons believing that these "saints" have special access to God.
 These saints supposedly form a kind of bridge between God and man since they can identify with their fellowman and yet they have an "in" with God because they were extra good or holy people on earth.

-What a travesty that is on Luke's powerful account of Christ in the wilderness!
+What a travesty that idea is on Luke's powerful account of Christ in the wilderness!
 This "one mediator between God and man" tasted all.
 Therefore I don't need a back-door approach to God.
 Christ, the God-man can identify with me and I with Him.

 Sometimes we say of each other: "Well, you don't understand.
 You've never gone through anything like this."
 With Jesus there need be no fear of misunderstanding.

-During brief period of religious intolerance in Florence, Italy, four hundred years ago, some Bibles were confiscated by the authorities.
+During period of religious intolerance in Florence, Italy, four hundred years ago, some Bibles were confiscated by the authorities.
 To keep these Bibles from trickling out into circulation before being destroyed, they were locked in an empty prison cell to await a bonfire.